simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 Some of these errors are unused / unsupported and not parsed - see line 322 in Agent/Transmission.hs

-- UNKNOWN - was intended for unknown commands (as opposed to bad syntax), **currently not used**
-- PROHIBITED - used for two contexts:
-  1. server response sent as client command (and vice versa)
+- PROHIBITED - server response sent as client command (and vice versa)
-  2. bad connection type.
-We considered different error type for this situation, see comment on line 159 in Agent.hs
+- UNEXPECTED - unexpected broker response (move to BROKER)
-- SYNTAX Int - command is unknown or has invalid syntax.
-The proposal is to replace numbers with slugs (via a separate type `AgentSyntaxError` with a list of constructors)
+- SYNTAX - command is unknown or has invalid syntax.
-  - 10 (errBadEncoding) - **not used**.
-The intention was to differentiate base64 encoding failures
-  - 11 (errBadCommand) - failed command parsing
-  - 12 (errBadInvitation) - **not used**.
-Intended for incorrect invitation format
-  - 13 (errNoConnAlias) - requires connection alias and it is absent
-  - 14 (errBadMessage) - bad agent message
-  - 15 (errBadServer) - **not used**.
-Intended for incorrect server format
 - BROKER Natural
   - 1 (smpErrTCPConnection) - failed to connect to SMP server
   - 2 (smpErrCorrelationId) - **not used**.
 Probably, intended for incorrect correlation ID - currently client ignores responses with incorrect correlation ID, see comment on line 164 in Client.hs